maffie/SAT-EX/README.md

 # SAT-EX
-Public code repository for the SAT-EX project
+Shared code repository for the SAT-EX project